danielabar/meblog/src/markdown/capture-browser-console-logs-capybara-cuprite.md

 ### Step 1: Modify the Capybara Driver

-To capture the logs, you need to define a logger (using `StringIO`) when you register the Cuprite driver.
-You can do this by modifying the Capybara configuration in `spec/support/capybara.rb`.
+To capture the logs, you need to define a logger using [StringIO](https://docs.ruby-lang.org/en/3.2/StringIO.html) when registering the Cuprite driver.
+This is done by modifying the Capybara configuration in `spec/support/capybara.rb`.

-TODO: Link to https://docs.ruby-lang.org/en/3.2/StringIO.html, does this need more explanation?

 ```ruby
 # spec/support/capybara.rb